 Hackney Choice is a choice based lettings scheme allowing applicants on the housing waiting/transfer list to have greater control over where they live.
 You can apply for advertised properties, rather than wait to be allocated a home.

-To bid for properties you must be on the housing register list.
-To start looking for a home through Hackney Choice, follow the steps below:
+To bid for properties you must be on our housing register.
+To start looking for a home through Hackney Choice, follow the these steps:

 Completed the steps already?

 For detailed information about bidding for a home through Hackney Choice, follow these links:

 - How to view details of available properties

 - Affordable rents properties

 CBL is the way the Council lets its homes and is called Hackney Choice.
 It affects everyone on the housing waiting and transfer list.

 Those on the list can choose which property they would like to live in.
 Hackney Choice advertises available homes for rent from the Council and Registered Social Landlords.

 If you are not currently a Council tenant, you must complete a housing register form.
 If you are a Council tenant, ask your local neighbourhood office for a transfer form.